 To gain a competitive edge, real estate developers across the country are increasingly incorporating the arts in their residential and commercial projects.
 These alliances are not only attractive to buyers and renters, they are also helping the arts develop new audiences and providing artists with reasonably-priced spaces to live, work and sell their art.
 "For a developer, investing in the arts is an investment in the community, and that's good business," said John Matthews, President and CEO, Matthews Southwest, Dallas, Texas.
 Art can be used to spruce up a model home, or can be featured in neighborhood "Home Tours" to show support for the artists as well as make the homes more inviting.

-Whether to create an uplifting atmosphere, a community outreach, or a metaphoric statement, art does matter in a business.
+Whether to create an uplifting atmosphere, a community outreach, or a metaphoric statement, art in business matters.
 There are many benefits to incorporating art in the workplace; the only negative might be in the cost.
 However, with the technology available and the plethora of talented artists, there is always an option to fit quality art into any budget.

 Apply the principles discussed here to your environment at home.
 Whether you work from home or not, your living space affects your attitude in all aspects of life.
 Creating a calm and inviting, yet at the same time creative and stimulating atmosphere in your home can help improve your mindset and allow you to function better.
 Also updating your home every now and then to keep things fresh would be a great improvement.